Centre for Urban Design and Mental Health

 • Please include at least one relevant photograph, illustration, or other graphic (with description and any attributions).

-• Please declare any funding and conflicts of interest.
-Please include a completed conflicts of interest disclosure form
+• Please check our Conflict of Interest Policies and include a completed conflicts of interest disclosure form.

 • Please avoid specialist jargon to ensure that the papers are accessible to all.